Auction Finance: Helping you secure a property bargain

 Can Auction Finance be used for semi commercial property purchases?

-Should you choose a lender who is regulated by the financial conduct authority?
+Should you choose a lender who is authorised and regulated by the financial conduct authority?

 You need to know how you will repayIt is essential to have a clear exit strategy to ensure the loan can be repaid to avoid paying high penalty interest rates.